-2.)
-Now let it run, and steam will start updating itself first.
+- Now let it run, and Steam will start updating itself first.

 Once this gets finished, check if you can update the game without the content file locked error popping out.

-1.)
-Firstly right click on start and open cmd as admin.
-Alternatively, you can use the Run box by entering cmd to the box and pressing the enter key.
+- Firstly right, click on start and open cmd as admin.
+Alternatively, you can use the Run box by entering cmd into the box and pressing the enter key.

-2.)
-Now on cmd, type sfc /scannow, and hit enter.
+- Now on cmd, type sfc /scannow and hit enter.

-3.)
-Let it complete as this operation would take several minutes, depending upon the size of the drive.
+- Let it complete, as this operation would take several minutes, depending upon the size of the drive.

 Once this phase completes, you can run the fix steps 1, 2, and 3 again just in case and check if the problem is solved.

-But basically, you can disable by right-clicking on the icon, on the taskbar, and clicking Disable protection or disable real-time protection or even Quit.
-Once you do this, go to steam and try to update the game.
+But basically, you can disable it by right-clicking on the icon on the taskbar and clicking Disable Protection to disable real-time protection or even Quit.
+Once you do this, go to Steam and try to update the game.

-3.)
-Click on Add an allowed app and select, browse for all apps.
+- Click on Add an allowed app and select Browse for all apps.

-4.)
-Now navigate to the location where you’ve installed steam and select steam.exe.
+- Now navigate to the location where you’ve installed Steam and select steam.exe.

-5.)
-Now check if you can update the game from steam.
+- Now check if you can update the game from Steam.

-Note: Sometimes, the game folder’s ownership might cause the issue.
+- Note: Sometimes, the game folder’s ownership might cause an issue.
 You can fix it by taking ownership of the folder.
 But mostly, this is a rare case.

-7.)
-From the tab, click on Change owner if you see another name instead of your name under the owner, follow the instructions, and take ownership of the folder.
+- From the tab, click on Change Owner if you see another name instead of your name under the owner, follow the instructions, and take ownership of the folder.

 From Editor’s Desk

-So, to sum up, these were the steps you can try out to fix the Content Locked error on steam.
-So you can see, these steps are easy and will not cause any loss in files or data.
+So, to sum up, these were the steps you can try out to fix the Content Locked error on Steam.
+As you can see, these steps are easy and will not cause any loss of files or data.